Andrei Kirilenko: Return to CSKA (2011–2012)

 Amid the 2011 NBA lockout, Kirilenko returned to Russia to play for his old team CSKA Moscow.
-Although the lockout was resolved in December, Kirilenko remained with CSKA Moscow for the rest of the season rather than pursue an immediate return to the NBA.
-At the end of the season, he was named the 2011–12 EuroLeague MVP and selected to the All-EuroLeague First Team.
-Over 17 games in the EuroLeague, he averaged 14.1 points and 7.5 rebounds, in 29.9 minutes per game.
+Although the lockout was resolved in December, Kirilenko remained with CSKA Moscow for the rest of the season rather than pursuing an immediate return to the NBA.
+Over 17 games in the EuroLeague, he averaged 14.1 points and 7.5 rebounds in 29.9 minutes per game, leading the team to the 2012 EuroLeague Final.
+Kirilenko was named the EuroLeague MVP, earned an All-EuroLeague first team selection and won the EuroLeague Best Defender award.

 Minnesota Timberwolves (2012–2013)

 On July 27, 2012, Kirilenko signed with the Minnesota Timberwolves.
 He was the team's starting small forward, playing in 64 games during the 2012–13 NBA season.
 Kirilenko missed 18 games because of back spasms, then a right quadriceps strain, and finally a calf strain.
 He finished the season with averages of 12.4 points, 5.7 rebounds, 2.8 assists, and a 51% field goal percentage per game.
-He had his best game on November 14, 2012, when he had 26 points and 12 rebounds on an 89-87 loss to the Charlotte Bobcats.
+He had his best game on November 14, 2012, when he had 26 points and 12 rebounds on an 89–87 loss to the Charlotte Bobcats.
 On June 29, 2013, Kirilenko opted out of the final year of his contract with the Timberwolves (worth $10 million) to become a free agent.

 Brooklyn Nets (2013–2014)

 On July 12, 2013, Kirilenko signed a two-year deal with the Brooklyn Nets.
 On June 23, 2014, he exercised his $3.3 million player option, re-signing with the Nets for the 2014–15 season.
-On November 21, 2014, he took a leave of absence from the Nets due to personal reasons.
+On November 21, 2014, he took a leave of absence from the Nets for personal reasons.